-15 Jun June 2022 Federal Reserve Committee Rate Hike Announcement And What That Means To The Mortgage Industry
+June 2022 Federal Reserve Committee Rate Hike

 The Federal Reserve attacks inflation with an announcement of a .75% or 75 basis points rate hike.
 This is the largest rate increase since 1994 and said ongoing increases would be forthcoming to combat inflation that is running at a 40-year high.
 They stated that future rate hikes will be appropriate but Chairman Jerome Powell was quoted saying, “investors should necessarily not expect 0.75-percentage-point hikes to be common going forward.”
 The feds raised the federal funds rate by 25 basis points in March 2022 and 50 basis point in May 2022 for reference.

 The reasoning behind this is to help us all with the sting of high inflation and protect the rate of employment.
 The Federal Reserve stated their goal is to achieve maximum employment and inflation at the rate of 2% over the longer run.
 To achieve these goals, the Committee decided to raise the target range for the federal funds rate to 1.5% to 1.75% and said ongoing increases in the target range will be appropriate.
-As well, they will continue to reduce holdings of Treasury securities, agency debt and agency mortgage-backed securities that was announced in May of 2022.
+As well, they will continue to reduce holdings of Treasury securities, agency debt, and agency mortgage-backed securities that were announced in May of 2022.

 You can count on Angel Oak to deliver market updates and break it down to understand how that affects our customers.
 We have outlined important information based on commonly asked questions we have received:

 Important To Know:

 Mortgage rates for home loans are not the same as the federal funds rate.
 The federal funds rate is set by the central bank and is the interest rate at which banks borrow and lend to one another.
 It is not the rate that consumers pay.
 However, it still affects the borrowing and saving rates that consumers see each day.
 The bottom line is that consumers will have to pay more to borrow.